An Algorithmic Theory of Integer Programming: Introduction

 with $A$ an integer $m\times n$ matrix, $f: \R^n \to \R$ a separable convex function, $\veb\in\Z^m$, and $\vel,\veu\in(\Z\cup\{\pm\infty\})^n$. \eqref{IP} is well-known to be strongly \NPh already in the special case \eqref{ILP} when $f(\vex) = \vew \vex$ is a linear objective function for some vector $\vew \in \Z^n$.
 In spite of that, in this paper we identify broad natural and useful conditions under which~\eqref{IP} can be solved in polynomial time, even when the number of variables $n$ is a variable part of the input.

 Specifically, we consider two natural parameters of the constraint matrix $A$: its numeric measure $a$ and its sparsity measure $d$ defined as follows.
-The numeric measure depends only on the values of the entries of the matrix $A$ and is defined as the largest absolute value of any coefficient $a \df \|A\|_\infty$.
+The numeric measure depends only on the values of the entries of the matrix $A$ and is essentially the largest absolute value of any coefficient: $a \df \max\{2,\|A\|_\infty\}$.
 On the other hand, the sparsity measure $d$ depends only on the structure of non-zeroes of $A$ and we use the notion of primal and dual treedepth to capture it.
 These are defined as follows.
 Let $G_P(A)$ denote the \emph{primal graph of $A$}, which has $\{1, \dots, n\}$ as its vertex set, and an edge between vertices $i$ and $j$ exists if $A$ contains a row which is nonzero in coordinates $i$ and $j$.
 The \emph{dual graph of $A$} is $G_D(A) \df G_P(A^{\intercal})$.
 The \emph{treedepth} of a graph denoted $\td(G)$ is the smallest height of a rooted forest $F$ such that each edge of $G$ is between vertices which are in a descendant-ancestor relationship in $F$.
 The \emph{primal treedepth of $A$} is $\td_P(A) \df \td(G_P(A))$, and analogously the \emph{dual treedepth of $A$} is $\td_D(A) \df \td(G_D(A))$.
 Then, the sparsity measure $d$ is defined as $d \df \min \{\td_P(A), \td_D(A)\}$.
-Denote by $\la A, f, \veb, \vel, \veu \ra$ the binary encoding length of an~\eqref{IP} instance.
-The function $f$ is given by an oracle.
+Denote by $\la A, f, \veb, \vel, \veu \ra$ the binary encoding length of an~\eqref{IP} instance.\footnote{We define the encoding length of $f$ to be the length of $f_{\max}$, which is the difference between the maximum and minimum values of $f$ on the domain.} The function $f$ is given by an oracle.
 Our first main result then reads as follows: \begin{theorem} There exists a computable function $g$ such that problem~\eqref{IP} can be solved in time \end{theorem} Note that for our algorithm to be fast it suffices if at least one of $\td_P(A)$ and $\td_D(A)$ is small.
 We also develop an algorithmic framework among others suitable for obtaining strongly polynomial algorithms, and as a consequence of Theorem~\ref{thm:main} we show a strongly polynomial algorithm for~\eqref{ILP}: \begin{corollary} There exists a computable function $g$ such that problem~\eqref{ILP} can be solved with an algorithm whose number of arithmetic operations is bounded by \end{corollary} Note that already for $a=1$ or $d=1$~\eqref{ILP} is \NPh (Proposition~\ref{prop:ilphardness}).
 Moreover, arguably the two most important tractable classes of~\eqref{IP} are formed by instances whose constraint matrix is either totally unimodular or has small number $n$ of columns, yet our results are incomparable with either: the class of totally unimodular matrices might have large $d$, but has $a=1$, and the matrices considered here have variable $n$.